 There are two program intakes per year.
-The SCIS Graduate Office must receive all application materials by March 1 for consideration to the program for Fall semester, and by October 1 for consideration to the program for the Winter semester.
+The SCIS Graduate office must receive all application materials by March 1 for admission to the program for Fall semester, and by October 1 for consideration to the program for the Winter semester.

 IMPORTANT: If you have been a student at Athabasca University (AU) or have received an AU student ID number as part of a previous application:

 - You must first login by clicking the Login link (left-hand side, under the General heading);

 - Click on Graduate Application and complete the required steps;